jabunce/Bunce-2020-xcultural-competence/empirical-analysis-logistic-regression/README_logreg.md

 # Bunce-2020-xcultural-competence/empirical-analysis-logistic-regression
 files relating to the manuscript:

 Bunce JA (2020).
-Cultural Diversity in Unequal Societies Sustained Through Cross-Cultural Competence.
+Cultural Diversity in Unequal Societies Sustained Through Cross-Cultural Competence and Identity Valuation.

 The original preprint is on SocArXiv [here](https://osf.io/preprints/socarxiv/bwtvu/)